astronomer/docs/astro/set-up-data-lineage.md

 Each operator generates different lineage data based on its default extractor.
 For more information about operators with default extractors and what lineage data they generate, see [OpenLineage documentation](https://openlineage.io/docs/integrations/about#capability-matrix).

-## Extract lineage from Airflow operators using custom extractors
+## Extract lineage data from Airflow operators using custom extractors

 If you want to extract lineage data from an Airflow operator that doesn't have a default extractor, you can write a custom extractor and add it to your Astro project.